Aaron Streets

-Aaron Michael Streets (November 16, 1981 – present) is an African American bioengineer and associate professor in the Department of Engineering at the University of California, Berkeley in Berkeley, California.
+Aaron Michael Streets is an American bioengineer and associate professor in the Department of Engineering at the University of California, Berkeley in Berkeley, California.
 He is the principal investigator at the Streets Lab, where he and his team use tools from mathematics, physics, and engineering to study biology.
-Streets is currently developing microfluidic technology for single-cell measurements due to its high-resolution imaging.
+Streets is currently developing microfluidic technology, taking a deeper dive into single-cell measurements.

 Education

 In 2004, Streets received both a B.S. in Physics Magna Cum Laude and a B.A. in Art Magna Cum Laude from the University of California, Los Angeles.
 In 2012, he received his Doctor of Philosophy (Ph.D.) in Applied Physics from Stanford University.

 Career and research

 Streets was a Whitaker International Postdoctoral Fellow and a Ford postdoctoral fellow and worked with Yanyi Huang in the Biodynamic Optical Imaging Center (BIOPIC) at Peking University as a postdoctoral researcher, in Beijing, China from 2012 to 2016.
 In 2016, he accepted a position as a UC President's Postdoctoral Fellow at the University of California, San Francisco.
 Following his time there, he began working as an assistant professor in the Department of Bioengineering at the University of California, Berkeley from 2016 to 2022.
 In 2022, he received a promotion to associate professor at the University of California, Berkeley's Department of Bioengineering, where he still works today.

 Streets is currently a core faculty for the Center for Computational Biology, Berkeley Biophysics, and an investigator for Chan Zuckerberg Biohub in San Francisco, California.
 He was recognized by Popular Science as one of the top up and coming scientists for his work on developing a Human Cell Atlas that characterizes the genetic material of every single cell in the body.
 In addition to his roles in research and education, Streets promotes diversity and shows how being an African American scientist intersects with a duty to advance student success and the effectiveness of academic institutions through service.
 Streets and the Chan Zuckerberg Biohub published a patent for microfluidic cell barcoding and sequencing in March 2023.
 This technology is used for high-resolution imaging of individual cells.
 In addition, Streets is working to connect genomic data to the spatial organization of molecules and other morphological phenotypes that are more effectively probed with light, using the capabilities of high resolution imaging to make multimodal measurements on single cells.